design-maze/figma2web/README.md

 All files required for the webpage to work are contained within this single folder.

 Number of HTML files: 1 (index.html)
-Number of Images: 8 (diversity_icon.png, groups_icon.png,wealth_icon.png,left_arrow.png,right_arrow.png,one.jpg,two.jpg,three.png)
+Number of Images: 8 (diversity_icon.webp, groups_icon.webp, wealth_icon.webp, left_arrow.webp, right_arrow.webp, one.webp, two.webp, three.webp)

 LIVE PREVIEW can be seen at https://data.designmaze.net/repo/ (will remain there for a limited time though)